wpswings/mwb-bookings-for-woocommerce/README.txt

 Check out [**WooCommerce Bookings knowledge base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/bookings-for-woocommerce/?utm_source=wpswings-bookings-kb&utm_medium=bookings-org-page&utm_campaign=bookings-kb)

 == Changelog ==

+= 3.3.0 - Released on 10 January 2025 =
+* New: Widget of booking product to show on single page.
+* New: Compatibility with latest WP[6.7.1] and WC[9.5.2].

 = 3.2.3 - Released on 10 December 2024 =
 * New: Compatibility with latest WP[6.7.1] and WC[9.4.3]